mgenware/mingru/README.md

 }
 ```

-It uses Go struct field tags to inject model info.
-Belows are models of mingru in TypeScript:
+It uses Go struct field tags to inject model info, thus tends to be error-prone.
+Below is the code for defining models in mingru using TypeScript, everything is strongly typed:

 ```ts
 // User.ts